rsdoiel/antenna/planet.md

 ---

-## GHF says all aid distributions sites in Gaza closed
+## Overcrowding forces halt to Gaza aid distribution

 date: 2025-06-06, from: RTÉ News

-A US- and Israeli-backed group handing out aid in Gaza said all its distribution sites were closed until further notice, urging residents to stay away from these venues "for their safety" after a series of deadly shootings.
+Aid distribution in Gaza was halted after the US and Israeli-backed Gaza Humanitarian Foundation (GHF) said overcrowding had made it unsafe to continue operations, in the latest disruption to its troubled relief effort.

 <br>